maplesond/metaopt/README.md

 * GLPK - Follow the installation instructions for install glpk for java V1.0.29.
 * Gurobi - Gurobi is commerical software so you will need to follow their installation instructions and in particular, ensure that the GRB_LICENSE_FILE and GUROBI_HOME environment variables are setup correctly.
 Then you will need to install the gurobi.jar to your local maven repository.
 A script to do this is provided in the gurobi sub-directory.

-* Apache - Readily available from maven central.
-Will be automatically included.
-No special steps necessary.
-* GLPK - Follow the installation instructions for install glpk for java V1.0.29.
-Metaopt will then pick this up if installed correctly.
-* JOptimizer - JOptimizer 3.4.0 is not available on a public maven repository so it is included within this distribution.
-Will be automatically included.
-No extra steps necessary.
-* Gurobi - Gurobi is commerical software so you will need to follow their installation instructions and in particular, ensure that the GRB_LICENSE_FILE and GUROBI_HOME environment variables are setup correctly.
-In addition, you will need to instruct the install script that you wish to use gurobi, see below.

 Now that the optimizers are installed, you can install metaopt into your local maven repository by either typing in this directory "./install-linux.sh", or "./install-linux.sh --with-gurobi" if you wish to use gurobi.
 If using windows replace "...-linux.sh with -win.bat".